patrickschlaepfer/wordpress-soyez-shop/README.md

 All woocommerce localization files should go to `wp-content/languages/woocommerce` prefixed by `woocommerce-`

-As soyze-shop is a child theme with another textschema those files should go to lanaguage in the child theme folder.
+As soyze-shop is a child theme with another textschema those files should go to `lanaguages` in the child theme folder.